zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 # Installing Zowe via Zowe Server Install Wizard

 The Zowe Server Install Wizard is an installation wizard for Zowe server-side components available on Microsoft Windows, macOS, and Linux systems.
 Performing Zowe installation via the Wizard streamlines the installation process and is an alternative to performing manual Zowe server-side component installation.
-Review this article for details about installing Zowe server-side components via the wizard, setting up the wizard connection to z/OS, and details including sample JCLs for the Install Wizard initialization steps.
+Review this article for details about installing Zowe server-side components via the Wizard, setting up the Wizard connection to z/OS, and details including sample JCLs for the Install Wizard initialization steps.
 There is also a troubleshooting section in case you encounter issues when installing Zowe via the Install Wizard.

 * [Benefits of Wizard Installation](#benefits-of-wizard-installation)
 * [Prerequisites of the Wizard](#prerequisites-of-the-wizard)